vanvalenlab/kiosk-redis-consumer/README.md

 ## License

-This software is license under a modified Apache 2 license.
+This software is license under a modified Apache-2.0 license.
 See [LICENSE](/LICENSE) for full  details.

 ## Copyright